streamr-dev/network/packages/broker/plugins.md

 #### Ping messages

 Websocket server supports standard protocol level ping and pong messages.
-To detect broken connections, you can use e.g. [this pattern](https://github.com/websockets/ws#how-to-detect-and-close-broken-connections).
+If you want to detect broken connections at client side, you can use e.g. [this pattern](https://github.com/websockets/ws#how-to-detect-and-close-broken-connections).

 In browser environment clients are not able to send pings, as there is no `ping()` method in the standard websocket API.
 Therefore the websocket plugin supports also application level ping-pong: if a client sends a message which has payload of `"ping"`, server responds to it with a message which has payload of `"pong"`.

+The server side has a built-it detection of broken connections.
+It sends a ping message if a connection has been idle for a while.
+All standard websocket clients respond automatically to the ping by sending a pong message.
+If the server doesn't receive a pong message (or other traffic) within 15 seconds, it closes the connection.
+- See also  `pingSendInterval` and `disconnectTimeout` config options

 ## MQTT